-- Speed: You need to know how fast it can go.
-It is after all a RACING drone.
+Speed: You need to know how fast it can go.
+It is, after all, a RACING drone.

-- Weight: The lighter the better.
+Weight: The lighter the better.
 As goes for any vehicle trying to make it in the racing world.

-- Maneuverability: You are going to fly fast, so it is important that the drone has a great maneuverability.
+Maneuverability: You are going to fly fast, so it is important that the drone has great maneuverability.
 It has to respond very, very fast to your commands be able to turn right, left, up, and down fast and with ease.

 These three things are the most important specifications to look for considering racing drones.
 Although, check our article about things to consider before buying a drone.

-Best TOY Drones
+Best Toy Drones

 In most cases, it is a matter of taste, and therefore, we aren’t giving you the answer on which drone that is THE BEST, but rather present the top drones in this field.
+The best indoor drone will be the one that suits your needs.
 To read more about each drone, click on the product name.
-Please note that the prices of each drone can vary, so click on the price to see current price and availability.
+Please note that the prices of each drone can vary, so click on the price to see the current price and availability.

 The Syma X5C has been a bestseller for a while now.
 It is one of those drones that you’ll get for a pretty cheap price with a tremendous quality considering the price you’re paying.
-The drone is equipped with a high definition camera and records images on a SD card, allowing the user to obtain the footage directly from a computer.
+The drone is equipped with a high definition camera and records images on an SD card, allowing the user to obtain the footage directly from a computer.

 The X5C looks like a little brother to the phantom drones.
 It includes 4 LED lights (two green, two red) like the phantom drones, which enables the user to locate the drone in the dark.
 It also enables the users to perform impressive air tricks including a 360-degree somersault.